-In addition, the orange granules should not be used by anyone with phenylketonuria as they contain phenylalanine (each 7.5 g of orange granules contains 18.2 mg phenylalanine).
+In addition, the orange granules should not be used by anyone with phenylketonuria (PKU) as they contain phenylalanine (each 7.5 g of orange granules contains 18.2 mg of phenylalanine).

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.